swaroopmaddu/PlaystoreReviewsScrapper/README.md

 Automated Playstore Reviews Scrapper using python3 and Selenium.
 And saves the revies to a csv file for further Data Exploration!

+You can play with **no_of_pagedowns** in main.py for more reviews but don't use very high number it will cause memory error i tried alot and choosen 400 pagedowns you can choose with your own.

+  > It is like no_of_pagedowns = 400

 <p align="center">
   <img src="screenshot.png" height="400" width="712" />
 </p>